- Stress-strain relationship.

 The graph between stress and strain.

-The other point is the Lower yield point.
+The Lower yield point is the other point.

-The third point is the point of ultimate tensile strength, and the last point is the fracture point.
+The ultimate tensile strength point is the third point, and the fracture point is the last.

 The various regions observed from the Stress-strain relationship for steel.